Swansea docks: History

+The international steamship agents M. Jones and Bro.
+(1856 - 1942) operated out of the South Dock, Swansea Docks, and its director Ernest William Jones, who also was a first-class cricketer for Swansea and Glamorgan, was a member of the Port Employers' Association, a Fellow of the Institute of Chartered Shipbrokers, and Chairman of the Swansea Pilotage Authority from 1930 until 1941.

-Due to increases in industrial output and in trade in copper, zinc, iron and tinplate combined with the developments in shipping (big steamships were replacing smaller sailing vessels) by the late 19th century, Swansea's harbour was in desperate need of expansion.
+Due to increases in industrial output and in trade of copper, zinc, iron, and tinplate, combined with the developments in shipping (big steamships were replacing smaller sailing vessels) by the late 19th century, Swansea's harbour was in desperate need of expansion.
 The Swansea Harbour Trust (SHT) commissioned the construction of the Prince of Wales Dock, the first on the east side of the river.
 Opened in 1881 by the Prince and Princess of Wales (later Edward VII and Queen Alexandra), it was completed in 1882 and expanded in 1898.
 The North Quay frontage was let to the Great Western Railway, the Neath and Brecon Railway and the Rhondda and Swansea Bay Railway, which linked the Dulais Valley and Rhondda Valley coalfields directly with the docks.
 In addition to shunting locomotives operated by the SHT, further engines were provided by Powlesland and Mason from 1903 onwards.

 Port of Swansea

 The Port of Swansea is an Atlantic shipping port operated by Associated British Ports which comprises the King's Dock, Queen's Dock, two dry docks and a roll-on/roll-off ferry terminal in the River Tawe.